fuki1320/learning_JS/loops.md

       };

 1. **Condition:** Inside the parentheses, you specify the condition that needs to be evaluated.
 As long as this condition evaluates to true, the loop will continue to execute.
 If the condition evaluates to false initially, the statement inside the loop will not be executed at all.
-2. **Statement:** This is the statement that you want to execute repeatedly as long as the condition remains true.
+2. **Statement(s):** This is the statement that you want to execute repeatedly as long as the condition remains true.
 It can be a single statement or a block of statements enclosed in curly braces {}.

          let count = 0;